-Induction ranges are relative newcomers to the appliance market.
 Unlike conventional electric ranges, which use heating elements to cook, an induction range uses electric current to generate an electromagnetic field on the cooktop.
-When magnetic cookware, such as cast iron or enameled steel, is placed on the cooktop, the electromagnetic field generates heat directly within the pan while the cooktop itself stays cool.
+When magnetic cookware, such as cast iron or stainless or enameled steel, is placed on the cooktop, the electromagnetic field generates heat directly within the pan while the cooktop itself stays cool.
 However, it's important to use the proper pots and pans in order to make this work.
 For some top recommendations for induction-friendly pans, see our separate report on cookware.

 We found fewer reviews for induction ranges than for other types of electric ranges, primarily because they're less common.
-Moreover, most of the induction ranges reviewed in professional sources -- including the top pick of our last report, the Samsung FTQ307NWGX -- have since been discontinued.
+However, we also found some ranges that were easy to recommend.

-The range particularly excelled at stovetop cooking, where it evenly distributed heat and brought water to a boil quickly.
-Editors say a large pot of water (for boiling spaghetti) was brought to a boil in just 12 minutes.
+The range excels particularly at stovetop cooking, experts say.
+Perten calls it "the star of the show" thanks to its lightning-fast boil times and great heat distribution.
 The range has five heating zones -- one of which is a warming zone -- with pan-size detection sensors to ensure that energy output is tailored to each pot or pan.

 While everyone agrees that the stovetop is aces, we found more divergence when it came to the convection oven.
 In one test, the Kenmore is said to provide "impressive baking and broiling."
 Perten agrees when it comes to broiling, but not so much when it comes to baking.
 Cakes came out well enough -- near perfect, in fact -- but "our cookie tests left something to be desired," she said.
 Perten adds that while the "oven isn't at all awful," some serious bakers might find it to be disappointing.